The Universal API for Data Centers

 Built to support an infinite variety of plugins, Synse integrates with both new and legacy devices.
 A freely-available SDK makes plugin authoring a breeze.

 Use Synse to remotely monitor sensors and equipment in data centers.
-Designed to scale to thousands of devices and locations, Synse is ideal for all types of data centers.
+Designed to scale to thousands of devices and locations, Synse is ideal for operating at the Kinetic Edge.

 Synse provides for plugins that support command and control capabilities.
-Common commands include rebooting a device or configuring an operating mode.
+Common commands include rebooting a device or configuring an operating mode based on environmental cues.